kathrinari/godoku-minigame/README.md

 # godoku-minigame
-university project with python

-obligatory project in the course "linguistic gaming with python"

-programmed a godoku minigame with small pygame interface

-godoku is a sudoku, only with letters instead of numbers
+This minigame is the result of a university project and was part of the course "Linguistic Gaming with Python".

+The game represents a Godoku, which is the letter-based equivalent of Sudoku.
+The goal is to fill out all the boxes with different letters, so that no letter would repeat vertically, horizontally, or inside the same frame.
+Once the Godoku is solved, the interface highlights the solution word.

+Godoku minigame is based on Python and Pygame.

-unfortunately, the project documentation is written in German
+Documentation for this project is only available in German.